huggingface/alignment-handbook/scripts/README.md

 ACCELERATE_LOG_LEVEL=info accelerate launch --config_file recipes/accelerate_configs/deepspeed_zero3.yaml scripts/run_dpo.py recipes/zephyr-7b-beta/dpo/config_full.yaml
 ```

-** 💡 Tip:** If you scale the up/down the number of GPUs, we recommend also scaling up the per-device batch size or number of gradient accumulation steps to keep the global batch size constant (and thus replicate our results).
+** 💡 Tip:** If you scale up/down the number of GPUs, we recommend also scaling up the per-device batch size or number of gradient accumulation steps to keep the global batch size constant (and thus replicate our results).

 By default, these scripts will push each model to your Hugging Face Hub username, i.e. `{username}/{model_name}-{task}`.
 You can override the parameters in each YAML config by appending them to the command as follows: